arubisov/cs182/hw2/README.md

 - Understand how to sample from an RNN language model at test-time
 - Understand how to combine convolutional neural nets and recurrent nets to implement an image captioning system
 - Understand how a trained convolutional network can be used to compute gradients with respect to the input image
-- Implement and different applications of image gradients, including saliency maps, fooling images, class visualizations.
+- Implement different applications of image gradients, including saliency maps, fooling images, class visualizations.
 - Understand and implement style transfer.

 ## Copy Solution from Homework 1
 Please copy `layers.py` and `optim.py` from your homework 1 solution to the deeplearning directory.
 We will provide reference files once the deadline of homework 1 is over.

 ## Setup
 Make sure your machine is set up with the assignment dependencies.